 Contralateral Shoulder Dysfunction

-This lesion can be explained as a part of the scoliosis pattern described in Overcompensation Pattern – Structural Adaptations.
-With a right sacroiliac nutation lesion, the muscles cause the innominate to rotate to the left.
-To provide balance, the spine rotates to the right and laterally flexes to the right.
-At this point, the righting reflex causes the shoulders to rotate back to the left and, in order to align the head in an upright posture.
-As a result, we have different influences affecting the spine.
+With a right sacroiliac nutation lesion, the muscles cause the innominates to rotate to the left.
+To provide balance, the thoracolumbar spine rotates to the right and laterally flexes to the right.
+At this point, the righting reflex causes the upper spine to rotate back to the left in order to align C2 over S2 in an upright posture.
+As a result, we have different influences affecting the spine and shoulders.
 From below, the body will try to protect the sacroiliac joint but, from above, it is trying to balance the body with gravity.
 The shoulders rotate with the thoracolumbar spine toward the side of lesion, but this movement is countered by the counterrotation of the upper thoracic spine; while the shoulders are rotating right, the upper spine is rotating left.
-The counterrotation of the upper and lower spine results in a twisting of the spine, which compacts the rib cage on the upper left and lowers right.
+The counterrotation of the upper and lower spine results in a twisting of the spine, which compacts the rib cage on the upper left and lower right.
 This compaction will alter the position of the upper ribs and may cause some ribs to shift out of place.
 The articular processes of the lower thoracic/upper lumbar vertebrae will be prominently posterior on the side of lesion, while those of the upper thoracic vertebrae will be prominently posterior on the contralateral side.
 This upper thoracic “rib hump” will force the scapula to ride improperly and, in some cases, cause misalignments of the scapuloclavicular and sternoclavicular joints, which may have some bearing on thoracic outlet syndrome and cervical biomechanics.
 The mechanics of the entire shoulder girdle will be altered.
 These mechanics are induced by a combination of muscular actions that influence both shoulders in different manners and is a good example of how the SIJ ligaments, when sprained, may cause dysfunction in a distant joint on the opposite side of the body.

 In the future, I will describe associations between the Nutation Lesion and the following: